 Dumbledore did seem to have figured it out, at least in theory, because he knew just enough about the traditional creation of a Horcrux to know how it was supposed to have worked.
 And to tally that up against what appeared to have happened.

-The lack of a body for Tom, combined with the disappearance of the Dark marks (which had already been reported by Snape), as well as (possibly) the damage to the house, was destruction on such a level that it must have suggested that an improperly grounded spell had gone violently wrong there.
+The lack of a body for Tom, combined with the disappearance of the Dark marks (which had already been reported by Snape), as well as (possibly) the damage to the house, was destruction on such a level that it might well have suggested that an improperly grounded spell had gone violently wrong there.
 And, since (at least after the fact) Albus already suspected that Tom’s intention must have been to create a Horcrux from Harry’s murder, the fact that Harry was alive, but Lily wasn’t, would have suggested to him that she had thrown herself into the path of the spell, destabilizing it.

 As early as the end of PS/SS Albus is able to tell Harry, with complete confidence, that Harry lived because his mother died to save him.
 Either this is something that he knows because a willing sacrifice is known to be the only thing that will effectively block the Horcrux-creation spell, or he has deduced that Lily gave her life to save Harry because Hagrid reported that Lily’s body was in the room where Harry had been found, and there is no other ready explanation for Harry’s survival.
+Or the Harrycrux, which Albus must have also suspected.

 Otherwise, how do you account for his having that particular piece of information?
 He certainly wasn’t there.
 If you remember, he didn’t even know who the Potter’s real Secret Keeper was.
 Got an anonymous letter, did he?